ThienAnTrinh/LangChainLlama2ProductSearch/README.md

 # Product Search with LangChain and Llama2

 ## Overview
-Leverage Langchain and quantized open-source Llama2 to perform product similarity search on a single T4 GPU.
+This project leverages Langchain, (quantized) open-source Llama2 and retrieval-augmented generation (RAG) to perform product similarity search on a single T4 GPU.

 ## Method
 - **Model:** Meta's LLama2 on HuggingFace, 4-bit quantization and LoRA